 The McClung Museum can enrich your courses by providing content for in-depth, experiential learning.
 Gallery visits can be conducted in collaboration with a member of the McClung Museum’s staff or held on your own.
 Students can do assignments from your class on their own time.
 You can even select items from one of our collections to enhance a conversation through an object study request.

-- Ensuring a quiet gallery for a visit with your whole class.
+- Ensure a quiet gallery for a visit with your whole class.
 By scheduling in advance, we can help to avoid conflicts.

-- Providing museum staff to facilitate a tour or discussion.
-We can add a different context to your class.
+- Have a museum staff member facilitate a tour or discussion.
+We can add a different context to your curriculum.

-- Facilitating object requests from our collections that are specifically for your class.
+- Find and request object from our collections that are specifically for your class.

-- Showing ways to use a specific exhibition through our Faculty Teaching guides for temporary exhibitions and some permanent exhibitions.
+- Learn how to use a specific exhibition for teaching through our Faculty Teaching guides for temporary exhibitions and some permanent exhibitions.

-- Supporting students that come to do an assignment or extra credit.
-We can help them find what they need and you can help us track attendance by telling us they are coming.
+- Gain support for students.
+We can help students coming here on assignment find what they need and you can help us track attendance by telling us they are coming.

 Please note that a request to reserve a gallery or have museum staff involved with your class should be made at least two weeks beforehand.
 Object study requests must be made at least four weeks in advance.
 Once the form is submitted, we will contact you for accommodations and planning.
 Scheduling is not guaranteed until confirmed.
 Museum staff will not host a class in the absence of the instructor.

 How do faculty members feel about using Academic Programs?